How to Determine the True Value of a Mobile Home

 The trick in buying a MH is to find one that does not look like a MH from the street.
 Nearly all will have a carport, not a garage.
 Most will have a screened or glassed-in patio area called a “Florida Room.”
 This can be as big as 200 square feet.
 It is good for storage or to watch passersby, but don’t consider it a bedroom or living space.

 Location is important.
-Are the neighbors too close or is there ample space between units?
+Are the neighbors too close, or is there ample space between units?
 Decent back yard and front yard?
 Close to a lake or a pond with view?
 These are the subjective items when determining overall value.
 How much more are they worth to you?
 They could add thousands to a selling price.
 Really nice landscaping is also important.

-Determining the True Value
+How to Determine the True Value

 It can be said that most MH listings are overpriced, but again, location and market may dictate otherwise.
 Assuming the MH is in good shape, a ballpark reduction of 25% from the retail reflects the real value.
 But to get the real value, so you can make an offer with intelligence, obtain a NADA mobile home report from online sources (like insurance companies providing loans) or others.
 From the website, you enter the precise specs of the MH you are interested in.